 _ -> Err [{ position: { row: 0, column: 0 }, message: "Unexpected child" }]

 Inside the List.walk callback, we are matching on child.
-If is an S-Expression with a name of memory, we call the transformMem function on it.
+If it is an S-Expression with a name of memory, we call the transformMem function on it.
 Then we call a sneaky function called mergeResult that I’ll show you shortly.
 This function accepts the currentResult, which is either an Ok Module or an Err (List Common.Error), and another result that has an arbitrary success type, but the same Err (List Common.Error) type.
 It returns a new Ok Module Result if both results are Ok, or a new list of errors if either or both of them returned an error.

 The third argument is a function that acts something like a Result.map function, except it accepts two values.
 It is only called if both results are Ok, and it accepts the contents of those Ok results and returns a new value that mergeResult will wrap in another Ok.